TanPhat0507/FE_Fitness_Web/README.md

 ## **Literature review**

-    ## Market research
+- Market research:
 Before starting to make this app, we strived to research as much as possible to explore some same apps in the market on internet.

       ![image](https://github.com/user-attachments/assets/867a16ec-4b9b-423b-a56c-3fe9cae26f94)

 - Benefits:

-        - Tailored workouts to suit individual fitness levels
+- **Tailored workouts to suit individual fitness levels**
-        - Real-time tracking helps stay motivated and accountable
+- **Real-time tracking helps stay motivated and accountable**
-        - Simplifies calorie and nutrition management
+- **Simplifies calorie and nutrition management**
-        - Visual progress reports make achievements clear
+- **Visual progress reports make achievements clear**

 - Drawbacks:

-        - Limited workout variety for people not in gym workout
+- **Limited workout variety for people not in gym workout**
-        - Overwhelming notifications for some users
+- **Overwhelming notifications for some users**
-        - Not show details about workout situations
+- **Not show details about workout situations**

 ## **Tools & Technologies**